-Common challenge: not capturing new data, timely follow-ups, manager visibility
+Stage 3 challenge: not capturing new data, timely follow-ups, manager visibility

 The sales presentation can provide a gold mine of new information about a prospect.
 During the call, they may reveal new details about their current challenges or the process and tools they are using to address them.
 You may also learn the names of additional influencers or decision makers.

 Incorporating this new information, adapting to it, and providing a timely follow-up are the keys to moving a prospect into the next phase: delivering a targeted proposal.

 Some sales process tools allow you to set rules that prevent the prospect from moving forward in the pipe until information is updated, revised, or reviewed.
 This simple step can help ensure that all relevant information is recorded before the proposal is created.
 For information that needs to be added to the prospect’s record, a structured form fill can help ensure that sales reps are asking the right questions.